Fuzati: Klub des Loosers

-Fuzati also took part in other side projects notably in L'Atelier with the likes of Teki Latex, Cyanure (of ATK), James Delleck and Tacteel (who were working as a DJ duo as FuckALoop) and Para One (DJ in the formation TTC).
-L'Atelier released the album Buffet des anciens élèves and Thé dansant des anciens élèves both in 2003.

-In a separate link, Fuzati also collaborated with Jean-Benoît Dunckel, of the group Air in 2004.

 Le Klub des 7

 Fuzati continued with releasing Klub des Loosers materials and organized formation of a rap collective under the emblem Le Klub de 7 with invitation to known rappers and hip hop artists from various groups.
 The "seven" were: James Delleck and Le Jouage (from Gravité Zéro project), Gérard Baste (of Svinkels), Cyanure and Fredy K (of the collective ATK) and Detect (his partner in Klub des Loosers).